+From the File menu, choose Save.

+Do not run this transformation.
+This transformation will be executed by a job you will created in the last exercise.

 MapReduce Exercise 3: Extend the PDI job to execute Visual MapReduce

 This final VMR exercise has you extend your existing PDI job with a second job step to execute the mapper transformation you created in the first exercise.